MicroFocus/octane-intellij-plugin/README.md

-# octane-intellij-plugin
+# valueedge-intellij-plugin
-## IntelliJ IDEA IDE Integration for ALM Octane
+## IntelliJ IDEA IDE Integration for ValueEdge

 The plugin shares a common service layer with: https://github.com/MicroFocus/octane-eclipse-plugin <br>
 Common: https://github.com/MicroFocus/octane-plugin-common <br>

-Connection to the server is done using the REST SDK for ALM Octane, see: <br>
+Connection to the server is done using the REST SDK for ValueEdge, see: <br>
 * https://github.com/MicroFocus/ALMOctaneJavaRESTSDK

 ### How to build: